 In addition to the basic financial statements and accompanying notes, this report also presents certain required supplementary information reflecting the District's progress in funding its expenditures and changes in fund balances.
-Required supplementary information can be found on pages 41 - 44 of this report.

-The combining statements referred to earlier in connection with non-major governmental funds are presented immediately following the required supplementary information.
-Combining and individual fund statements and schedules can be found on pages 45 - 51 of this report.
+The combining statements referred to earlier in connection with nonmajor governmental funds are presented immediately following the required supplementary information.